Reaclate/M_sQuare-Login-Form-prerelease/README.md

-- This Is a project for a simple desktop responsive login page 0
+- This is a project created to a simple desktop responsive Login form for web app called MsQuare
-- Contributor: Tinsaye Simeneh